nicksukie/nicksukie.github.io/work - Copy.markdown

 ### Graduate Phase: Research

-With this intuition-based leaning and a foundation of programming and web-development skills in tow, I combined all that with my interest in scalable platforms, as hinted at in my first-ever software endeavor, I decided to pursue my most ambitious project yet.
+With this intuition-based leaning and a foundation of programming and web-development skills in tow, I combinaed all that with my interest in scalable platforms, as hinted at in my first-ever software endeavor, I decided to pursue my most ambitious project yet.
 I fully-fledged social media platform in a niche which I felt was lacking - news.
 <br/>

 <div class="center mx-auto">